-Highlights in AKTI’s History of Accomplishments
+Highlights in AKTI’s History

 Check out News for the many states where AKTI has introduced knife legislation to protect the rights of individuals to own and use the knife or edged tool of their choice or is working with individuals and other organizations on pro-knife initiatives.

-2018 – Presented Goldie Russell with AKTI’s “Industry Integrity Award” for her outstanding contributions to the industry and AKTI.
+- Presented Goldie Russell with AKTI’s “Industry Integrity Award” for her outstanding contributions to the industry and AKTI.

-Interstate Transport Act passed Senate Commerce Committee.
+- Interstate Transport Act passed U.S. Senate by Unanimous Consent.

-Held very successful third “Free to Carry” fundraiser at the Blade Show.
+- Held very successful third “Free to Carry” fundraiser at the Blade Show.

-2017 – AKTI introduced two separate key federal knife bills in the U.S. Senate.
+- AKTI introduced two separate key federal knife bills in the U.S. Senate.

 Freedom of Commerce Act introduced by Senator Crapo to repeal switchblade interstate commerce restrictions imposed by the Federal Switchblade Act of 1958.